aerickt/steno-dictionaries/README.md

  - `STPH-BG/-BG/-BG` → move to the right by 3 words

 ## raw.py
-This python dictionary (requiring the [plover-python-dictionary plugin](https://github.com/benoit-pierre/plover_python_dictionary)) outputs the raw steno strokes with the help of the [plover-dict-commands plugin](https://github.com/KoiOates/plover_dict_commands).
-Both can be installed from the plugins manager.
+This python dictionary (requiring the [plover-python-dictionary plugin](https://github.com/benoit-pierre/plover_python_dictionary)) outputs the raw steno strokes joined by slashes (`/`) with the [plover-stitching plugin](https://github.com/morinted/plover_stitching).
+You will also need the [plover-dict-commands plugin](https://github.com/KoiOates/plover_dict_commands) for enabling this dictionary with steno strokes.
+All plugins can be installed from the plugins manager.

 After both plugins have been installed and Plover has been restarted, load the dictionary ensuring that it is **not** enabled.
 Next, add the following entries to a dictionary that is higher in priority (e.g. user.json):